 Providing a range of housing types will accommodate demand from a diverse range of consumers.
-Low Density Residential is comprised of a mix of single detached, semi-detached, duplexes, and row housing.
+Low Density Residential is comprised of a mix of single detached, semi-detached, and duplexes.
 Medium Density Residential is comprised of row housing(stacked and street-oriented) and low rise apartment forms.